 Notice of Fee Increase: If you pay your bill through our online bill payment portal, credit card/debit card fees will be increasing, no earlier than February 20, 2023.
 There is NO fee to pay using a checking or savings accounts.

 Many of us don't give much thought to the water that flows down the drain - out of sight, out of mind.
 But, what happens to that water is vital to our health and to the environment.

-Similar to our watershed protection initiatives, our wastewater treatment plants play an important role in the cleanliness of our waters.
+Wastewater systems play an important role in the cleanliness of our waters.
 Prior to the construction of treatment plants, raw sewage polluted our waters and negatively impacted wildlife and the environment.

 Wastewater treatment plants produce two products, clean water and biosolids.
-The clean water is safely released into our waters and the biosolids (wastewater solids), or sludge, is treated and recycled as an inexpensive fertilizer for farmers.
+The clean water is safely released into our waters and the biosolids (wastewater solids), or sludge, is treated and landfilled.

 The Portland Water District works with municpalities to inspect and maintain the collection systems which include pump stations, manholes, interceptor pipes, collection pipes, forcemains storm drains and combined sewer overflows.
 The primary purpose of these systmes is to convey the flow from residential and nonresidential customers to wastewater treatment plants.